ndabAP/assocentity/README.md

 generated JSON file.
 This equals the `credentialsFile` at the example below.
 You should never commit that file.

+## Example

+We would like to find out which adjectives are how close to a certain public person.
+Let's take George W. Bush and 1,000 NBC news articles as an example.
+"George Bush" is the entity and synonyms are "George W. Bush" and "Bush" and so on.
+The text is each of the 1,000 NBC news articles.

 ## Usage

 ```go